luije87/documentation/csv.rst

 =========================  ==================================================================
 Header                     Value
 =========================  ==================================================================
-\*email_address:           Student’s email address
+\*email_address            Student’s email address
-\*username:                Student’s username
+\*username                 Student’s username
-\*user_type:               Defaults to "Students", one of "Students", "Career Services", "Mentors"
-first_name:                Student’s first name
-last_name:                 Student’s last name
-school_year_name:          The name of student’s school year
-work_authorization_name:   One of "U.S. Citizen", "Student (F-1) Visa", "J-1 Visa (Exchange Program)", "Permanent U.S. Resident", "Employment (H-1) Visa"
-department_gpa:            Decimal of student’s departmental GPA
-cumulative_gpa:            Decimal of student’s cumulative GPA
-bio:                       A student bio
-major_names:               Semi-colon separated list
-minor_names:               Semi-colon separated list
-time_zone:                 The time zone that this user is in.
-See time zones section for more details.
-disabled:                  Pass true if this student should not be able to login
-work_study_eligible:       Pass true if this student is eligible for work study jobs
-is_public:                 Pass false if this student's profile should not be viewable by approved employers
+\*user_type                Defaults to "Students", one of "Students", "Career Services", "Mentors" first_name                 Student’s first name last_name                  Student’s last name school_year_name           The name of student’s school year work_authorization_name    One of "U.S. Citizen", "Student (F-1) Visa", "J-1 Visa (Exchange Program)", "Permanent U.S. Resident", "Employment (H-1) Visa" department_gpa             Decimal of student’s departmental GPA cumulative_gpa             Decimal of student’s cumulative GPA bio                        A student bio major_names                Semi-colon separated list minor_names                Semi-colon separated list time_zone                  The time zone that this user is in.
+See time zones section for more details. disabled                   Pass true if this student should not be able to login work_study_eligible        Pass true if this student is eligible for work study jobs is_public                  Pass false if this student's profile should not be viewable by approved employers
 =========================  ==================================================================
 \*required